 Peer programs are great additional resources for CSSH students, as well as a way for students to become leaders on campus.
 Many of these programs are primarily geared toward helping first-year students learn about the University and to navigate the many offices on campus, but they are also available to help out any student at Northeastern.
 Student organizations also offer many wonderful ways for undergraduates to connect with like-minded students on campus.

-The Circle is a peer mentoring program that creates cross-cultural mentoring relationships among incoming international students and dedicated upper-class mentors.
-Mentors participate in a semester long program where they are partnered up with a small group of 2-4 mentees guiding the mentees as they transition academically and socially into Northeastern University, Boston, and United States.
-Circle mentor teams will meet regularly throughout the semester at both small and large group events on and off-campus.
-Circle teams will have the opportunity to plan and develop activities engaging Circle participants on various topics including cultural adjustment, connecting with resources on campus, and building stronger connections and community.
+CSSH Circle is a peer mentoring program that creates cross-cultural mentoring relationships between new international students and dedicated upperclass mentors.
+Mentors participate in a semester long program where they are partnered up with a small group of 2-4 international mentees guiding the new students as they transition academically and socially into the CSSH, Northeastern University, and Boston.
+Circle mentor teams meet regularly throughout the semester at both small and large group events on and off campus.
+Becoming a CSSH Circle mentor is an opportunity to utilize your practical knowledge and interpersonal skills in a way that builds our CSSH community.

 Northeastern is home to more than 325 student organizations.
 Student government associations allow students to develop leadership potential.
 Academic and professional societies allow students to network with accomplished professionals in various fields.
 There are athletic clubs, performing arts groups, cultural organizations, and everything in between.

 At Northeastern, there are plenty of ways to get involved.
 For a list of selected organizations that are of particular interest to CSSH students, click here.